IdanCohh/lane_detection/lane_computer/README.md

 -- Use cmd_vel topic to estimate distance over time.
 -- Use the transform between the vehicle's frame and a fixed frame (like `odom` and `base_link`) to calculate the distance travelled.
+-- Given wheels' radius (not given), we can average over the 4 wheels' rotation velocity to estimate the distance travelled.
+We can see the wheels' transforms spinning.